pb1n/LEDMeshProject/README.md

 Now the ESP32s can be flashed.
 Ensure that the correct code (Gateway or Access Point) is flashed to corresponding ESP32.

 #### Debugging Mode
 A directive, aptly named  `DEBUGGING_MODE`, will skip the Wi-Fi and WebSocket set up.
-The boot button can then be used to toggle animations.
+The serial monitor can then be used to send commands to the nodes.

 ### Node Devices
 #### Wiring the LEDs and Sensors